enigmosity/learn-aws/developer-associate/exam-questions.md

 - if you want to deploy a worker application that processes periodic background tasks, application source bundle must also include a cron.yaml file
 - *immutable deployments*: launch a full set of new instances running the new version of the application in a separate ASG, alongisde the instances running the old version.
 If new instances don't pass healthchecks, Elastic Beanstalk terminates them leaving the original instances untouched.
 - Blue/Green deployments allow you to have a separate deployment environment.
 Allow avoidance of downtime.
 Deploy a new version to separate environments and then swap CNAMEs (called swap environment URLs) of two environments to instantly redirect traffic to new version.
 Need to create a new environment (can clone current) to do this.
-- TODO: CHECK CNAME AND OTHER R53 TYPES
 - if you can't find an AMI to run your code, use Packer to create a custom platform which will run it.
-TODO: what is the difference between a custom AMI and a custom platform?
+- custom platform is a more advanced cusomtisation than a custom image.
+Lets you develop an entire new platform from scratch, customising operating system, additional software, and scripts the beanstalk runs on platfroms instances.
+Enables building of platforms for applications that use languages or other infrastructure which beanstalk doesn't provide a managed platform for.
+Can also use automated, scripted way to create and maintain customisation.
+- custom images, where you modify an AMI for use with an existing beanstalk platform, and beanstalk still provides the platform scripts and controls the platforms software stack.  maintenance requires manual changes in the running instances.
 - custom AMIs can improve provisioning times when instances are launched in your environment if you need to install a lot of software not in standard AMIs.
 Configuration files are great (.ebextensions), but can be slow and take a long time during environment creation and update.
 AMI is faster.
 - custom_platform.json is the file for creating a custom platform with Packer
     - *source_ami* is required in a packer template.
 It is the base operating systems used to create a custom AMI.
 Could be: amazon linux AI, ubuntu1604, rhel7, rhel6